Having A Sump Pump Is Extremely Important In Indianapolis!

 What Size Sump Pump Is Typically Needed?

-The size sump pump you might need will depend on your particular situation.
+Again, the size sump pump you might need will depend on your particular situation.
 However, as a generality, for new applications, you will probably need a 1/3 horsepower, minimum.
 If you need to continually pump water from an area, you should go with a pump that has at least a 1/2 horsepower rating.
-You don't want to spend money on an undersized sump pump and risk flooding your basement or any other area you need it for.
+You don’t want to spend money on an undersized sump pump and risk flooding your basement or any other area you need it for.
 One thing to remember is the higher you have to pump the water, the higher the horsepower your sump pump will need to be.